-The secret appears to lie in circadian rhythms, the daily cycles that the human body follows.
+The secret appears to lie in circadian rhythms, the daily cycles that our bodies follow.
 These rhythms originate in the hypothalamus and regulate everything from body temperature and metabolism to blood pressure.
 The rhythms result from the firing rate of neurons.
-They have conformed to the 24-hour light-to-dark cycle, and may be regulated and re-regulated each day according to the environment.
+They have conformed to our 24-hour light-to-dark cycle, and may be regulated and reregulated each day according to the environment.